kmatusz/lic/thesis.md

 Studies concerning restaurants locations have lots of differences when it comes to methods and hypotheses tested.
 Thus, the results are rather uncomaparable and have a high degree of uncertainty as no verifying studies were performed.
 Also, as some of the the above authors stated, the results obtained in one city or region should be carefully extrapolated to other areas.
 Each city has its own specifics, not to mention country's overall culture and its inhabitants habits.

 There are few studies concerning Warsaw and Poland restaurant market.
 The most complex is the one made by @gluchowski2017rynek.
 They show that the number of restaurants in Warsaw is constantly growing.
 3 groups of customers visiting restaurants are most visible - people doing this for entertainment purposes (e.g. meeting with friends or experiencing new cuisines), tourists visiting Warsaw, and people deciding to eat outside during the workday, rather than preparing meal at home.
 This tendencies could be reflected in spatial distribution of restaurants in Warsaw.
 One could make assumptions that most restaurants will be situated in touristic district (Stare Miasto) and in business districts (Centrum, Mokotów and Wola).
-Similar to @pillsbury1987hamburger, restaurants mainly for entertainment purposes will onot be in one specific district, as the "journey to dine" plays a role in customer's decision.
+Similar to @pillsbury1987hamburger, restaurants mainly for entertainment purposes will not be in one specific district, as the "journey to dine" plays a role in customer's decision.
 However, as Atlanta is a two times smaller city than Warsaw, one can expect that high-quality restaurants will be less likely be located in suburban areas of Warsaw.